emberjs/rfcs/text/0649-deprecation-staging.md

   more below.

-If the `since` key is not provided (as is the case for existing deprecations), the deprecation is assumed to be `required`.
+If the `since` key is not provided (as is the case for existing deprecations), the deprecation is assumed to be `enabled`.
 This RFC also... wait for it... deprecates the usage of the `deprecate()` function without a `since` key.
-This meta deprecation will be required at the same time as it becomes available like this:
+This meta deprecation will be enabled at the same time as it becomes available like this:

 ```js